|

 state-of-the-art technology, while offering unparalleled efficiency and

-to these technologically advanced systems further adds to the financial burden.
+The cost of training staff to adapt to these technologically advanced systems further increases the financial burden.

 The need for specialized training programs and ongoing support significantly

-contributes to the overall costs.
+increases overall costs.
 As a result, many healthcare institutions in

 India are gravitating towards traditional, less expensive healthcare systems,